Mzuzu University

-Mzuzu University is a public university in Malawi.
+Mzuzu University (Yunivesite ya Mzuzu) is a public university in Malawi.
 The university is located in Luwinga, Mzuzu City, in the northern region of Malawi.

+History

-It was founded in 1997 after being transformed from a teachers training college established in 1970s.
+The university was founded in 1997 after being transformed from a teachers training college established in the 1970s.
 It accepted its first students in 1999.
 At the time the university opened its doors, the Chancellor was Malawi's former president Bakili Muluzi and the first Vice-Chancellor was Professor Terrence Davis.

 Professor Peter Mwanza, who later entered politics and became a cabinet minister, was active in establishing the university.
 He was Chairman of the University Council, and later Vice-Chancellor.

+Robert Ridley was the vice chancellor.
+He defended a proposed rise in fees at Mzuzu University after student protests in 2016.
+In 2018 he left Mzuzu as he was appointed as the deputy vice chancellor at the Unicaf University's campus in Lilongwe.

 Academics

 MZUNI is a dual mode University.
 The ODeL Centre offers courses through face-to face and open, distance and e-learning modes.
 Some of these programmes are available on block, week-end and vacation release.

 Faculties and departments

 The University consists of the following faculties and departments: